alimagdye/alimagdye/README.md

 One of my key projects is a real-time chat application built with Node.js, Express.js, and Supabase.

 My projects showcase my ability to enhance workflows and introduce tailored solutions based on unique business needs.
-For instance, I developed a comprehensive database for a HFD hotel, optimizing data management and efficiency.
+For instance, I developed a comprehensive database for an accessible hotel, optimizing data management and efficiency.

 I am always open to new opportunities, collaborations, and internships where I can apply and grow my expertise in backend development.